alnvdl/terr/README.md

 ### Walking the error tracing tree
-Starting with Go 1.20, wrapped errors are kept as a n-ary tree. terr works by building a tree containing tracing information in parallel, leaving the Go error tree untouched, as if terr weren't being used.
+Starting with Go 1.20, wrapped errors are kept as a n-ary tree. terr works by building a tree containing tracing information in parallel, leaving the Go error tree untouched, as if terr were not being used.
 Each traced error is thus a node in this parallel error tracing tree.

 `terr.TraceTree(err) ErrorTracer` can be used to obtain the root of an n-ary